Love and Marriage

 What about the effort involved?
 Heuristically speaking, the amount of effort you put into a relationship should increase your own happiness, up to a point, but then should begin to negatively affect your happiness.
 Driving your partner to the airport every once in a while will probably make you feel good about yourself, but driving your partner to the airport every weekend will probably start to wear on you.
 On the graph above, c* represents the turning point from when the amount of effort you put in positively affects your happiness to when it negatively affects your happiness.

 Here is where an important feature of the model comes into play: the amount of effort at the equilibrium point is greater than c*!
 In other words, in order to maintain equilibrium in your relationship, you need to be putting in more effort than you would optimally choose to.
-It is this s0-called “effort gap” that Rey identifies as being the cause of so many problems.
-Note that if the effort gap is large enough, then maintaining the appropriate level of effort may drive happiness below the minimum required value, and even if this is not the case, maintaining the appropriate level of effort will still require some loss of the couple’s happiness, since the effort required will always be greater than c*.
+It is this so-called "effort gap" that Rey identifies as being the cause of so many problems.
+Note that if the effort gap is large enough, then maintaining the appropriate level of effort may drive happiness below the minimum required value, and even if this is not the case, maintaining the appropriate level of effort will still require some loss of the couple's happiness, since the effort required will always be greater than c*.
 To put it more bluntly, relationships require sacrifice.

-I’d encourage you to keep this in mind as you navigate the unpredictable seas of love.
+I'd encourage you to keep this in mind as you navigate the unpredictable seas of love.
 When it comes to the effort involved in keeping your relationship afloat, mathematics warns you against complacency.
-When in doubt, it’s always best to go the extra mile.
-And if you need help wooing your special someone, you can always call on R. Kelly to help set the mood.
+When in doubt, it's always best to go the extra mile.